Recommended Astrology Books: Planetary Aspects

 The following are short reviews of astrology books that offer interpretations of planetary aspects.

-I don't like the title because it belies the depth of content in this excellent book.
+I don’t like the title because it belies the depth of content in this excellent book, but I love this book.
 Aspects between planets Sun through Pluto are interpreted with great insight and warmth.
-Also included are interpretations for the North Node in the signs/houses--not their aspects--which is a bit odd for a book about planetary aspects, but they're strong and useful.
+Also included are interpretations for the North Node in the signs/houses–not their aspects–which is a bit odd for a book about planetary aspects, but they’re very strong and highly useful.
 Highly recommended.

 This book is devoted to planetary aspects, and is a good one to add to your collection.
 Although it’s not one of my “staples”, it offers some unique insights into aspects and includes excellent interpretations of inconjuncts.
 For each planetary pair, there is an interpretation for the conjunction, the hard aspects (square and opposition), the easy aspects (sextile and trine), and the inconjunct.
 Planets in aspect to angles (the Ascendant and Midheaven) are also featured.
 Aspects and Personality includes chapters that discuss such things as unaspected planets, “approaching and departing” (applying and separating) aspects, “inclining and declining” aspects, aspect configurations, and more.
 A useful book.

-More information or to buy: Aspects and Personality
+More information or to buy at Amazon: Aspects and Personality

 The above books take a psychological approach to understanding aspects.
 The Astrologer’s Handbook, like many of Sakoian and Acker’s books, is written from a more practical and behavioral angle that many students of astrology will appreciate.
 It’s a good cookbook-style book to help round out your collection (it also includes planets in houses and signs, and more).
 The interpretations are short, to-the-point, and practical.

-More information or to buy: The Astrologer's Handbook (Harperresource Book)
+More information or to buy at Amazon: The Astrologer’s Handbook (HarperResource Book)

 This detailed book includes interpretations of each major aspect between the planets: the conjunct, sextile, square, trine, inconjunct, and opposition.
 Distinctions are made between the sextile and trine, and the opposition and square.
 The interpretations are practical and easy to understand.
 Note that at Astrodienst’s web site, the alternative interpretations in the free natal chart reports are culled from this work.
 Although it’s a strong book, I didn’t use this one as much as the first two listed on this page.
 Still, it’s intelligent, objective, and comprehensive.
 A good reference.